 What is an Erlenmeyer Flask?

-The key benefit to using a cork or rubber stoppered flask is the reduction or elimination of evaporation of stored liquids & limit contamination by bacteria & fungi.
-For this reason they are popular with chemists & biologists for storing chemicals or preparing algal or microbial cultures.
+The key benefit to using a cork or rubber stoppered flask is the reduction or elimination of evaporation of stored liquids & contamination by airborne bacterial, fungal and chemical contaminants.
+For this reason, they are popular with chemists & biologists for storing chemicals or preparing algal or microbial cultures.

-The prevention of evaporation or contamination is further enhanced by using a stopper with the Erlenmeyer flask.
-A common question to this effect is which is better, cork or rubber?
-Rubber will provide a better seal but cork has better esthetic appeal, especially when used with consumables such as juices.
+A common question is which is better, cork or rubber?
+Rubber will provide a better seal but cork has better aesthetic appeal, especially when used with consumables such as juices.
 Either are effective so it really comes down to personal choice.

 You can also use cellophane which is effective at keeping out contaminants but perhaps not as convenient.
 Aluminum foil is very useful if you want to sterilize the container in an autoclave (pressure cooker).

 Erlenmeyer flask cork bundles available for 50, 150, 250, 500 & 1000 ml sizes.